 Wellness reaches far beyond the physical.
 At Curtis we are committed to supporting our students in all areas of wellness.
 Wellness resources include:

-For more information contact Laurel Grady, associate dean of student life and international student affairs.
+For more information contact Meredith Tarditi, associate dean of student life and international student affairs.

 The Host Family Program, sponsored by the Friends of Curtis and coordinated by the Office of Student Life and International Student Affairs, enlists active members of the Friends of Curtis to volunteer as hosts, to welcome Curtis students and introduce them to people and places in the Philadelphia region beyond the Curtis campus.